 This app is offered for free.
-Main reason is to build brand awareness through public service.
+The main reason is to build brand awareness through public service.
 In-app ads can also help promote DriversEd products.
 The following are screens and details of the app.

 Splash and Login Screens

-The Splash Screen begins with an animation of the DriversEd.com Mini floating pass the sky attached to a hot air balloon.
-Once the Mini reaches middle of the screen, the “Spot” logo will appeared with stars bursting.
+The Splash Screen begins with an animation of the DriversEd.com Mini floating past the sky attached to a hot air balloon.
+Once the Mini reaches the middle of the screen, the “Spot” logo will appear with stars bursting.
 The splash screen then fades into the Login Screen.

-The next place we take our users is to the tutorial screens so they can learn how to use the app.
+The next place we take our users is to the tutorial screens to learn how to use the app.
 They can choose to “skip” or continue by clicking the next arrow.
 The second screen demonstrates how users spot the differences.
-The last screen explains the functions of each icon in the tool bar.
+The last screen explains the functions of each icon in the toolbar.

 Category and Level Screen

 This is where users can choose a category of images.
 Then, they can select the level of difficulty.
 You must pass a level to unlock the next level.
 However, an unlocked level is always available to be revisited.